lmorandini/docker-jupyterlab/README.md

 ## Run instructions

-Create container:
+Create container (it returns the contained ID):
 `docker create jupyterlab:latest`

-Grab the container ID:
-`docker ps --all | grep jupyterlab`

 Start the container using the container ID grabbed from the previous command:
 `docker start <container id>`